hardhik03/hardhik03/README.md

 🙋‍♂️ You can reach me at :

-- 👯 I’m looking to collaborate on ...Iot and ML projects
+- 👯 I’m looking to collaborate on Iot and ML projects
 - 📫 How to reach me:
  [LinkedIn](https://www.linkedin.com/in/hardhik-pvv-7152521a6)